ajmal017/AWS/README.md

 ## IAM - Identity and Access Management
 =================================================================================
-IAM : Identity and Access Management
+'IAM : Identity and Access Management
 -	IAM is used to control who is authenticated (signed in) and authorized (has permissions) to use AWS resources.
 -	IAM allows you to manage users and thier level of access to the AWS console using groups and policies